danrot/master-thesis/03_implementation.md

 architecture was introduced by Kent Beck with SUnit for SmallTalk, and the best known implementation today is JUnit for Java. [see @fowler2006]

-The PHPCR API Tests are implemented in PHPUnit.
+The PHPCR API tests are implemented in PHPUnit.
 This repository contains, among others, two very important directores.
 The first one is the `fixtures` directory offering the sample data for the tests.
 This data is organized in XML files, which can easily be used to create a certain database setup for a given